turboMaCk/glue/README.md

             ]
 ```

-then we need to change our `Component` definition in upper component to reflect new API of children:
+Then we need to change our `Component` definition in upper component to reflect new API of children:

 ```elm
 counter : Component Model Counter.Model Msg Counter.Msg